 In this article we publish some exciting information for those readers interested in hard data on the top all-rounder super funds, and also the winners in the investment performance stakes, courtesy of rating company, SuperRatings.
 Continue reading to discover the following information:

 - Best value for money super fund of the year for 2013 (across both super accumulation and pension drawdown phases)

 - Top 10 super funds in Australia (based on 400 criteria including investment, fees, insurance, service delivery) for accumulation phase, including the winning super fund

 - Top 10 pension funds in Australia, including the winning pension fund

-Note: You can also read about the latest performance figures over 1, 3, 5, 7 and 10 years for the different investment options available, and the latest data on the top-performing super funds in the article Investment performance: We’re the best super fund.
+Note: If you’re seeking investment performance information only, then scroll down to the second half of this article.
+You can also read about the latest performance figures over 1, 3, 5, 7 and 10 years for the different investment options available, and the latest data on the top-performing super funds in the article Investment performance: We’re the best super fund.
 No we’re the best…

 Tip: If you run a self-managed super fund (SMSF) you can use the investment returns of the large super funds as a benchmark for your own fund’s investment performance.
 Are you outperforming the large super funds with your asset allocation?